Tissa Wijeyeratne

 Suratissa Diyasena Wijeyeratne (Sinhala: සුරතිස්ස දියසේන විජයරත්න) (17 February 1923 – 11 July 2002) (known as Tissa Wijeyeratne) was a Sri Lankan politician, diplomat, barrister and businessman.
 He was also Additional Secretary to the Ministry of External Affairs and Defence, and Senior Advisor (Foreign Affairs) to the Prime Minister.

 Early life

 Tissa Wijeyeratne was born 17 February 1923 to a leading family from Sabaragamuwa in Sri Lanka.
 He was the eldest son of Sir Edwin and Lady Leela Wijeyeratne, of Buddenipola Walauwa, Kegalle.
-Sir Edwin Wijeyeratne was a former Cabinet Minister of Home Affairs and Rural Development.Tissa Wijeyeratne had two younger brothers, Nissanka and Cuda Wijeyeratne.
+Sir Edwin Wijeyeratne was a former Cabinet Minister of Home Affairs and Rural Development.
+Tissa Wijeyeratne had two younger brothers, Nissanka and Cuda Wijeyeratne.
 Nissanka Wijeyeratne was a politician, civil servant, diplomat and Diyawadana Nilame.
-Dr. Cuda Wijeyeratne who is a consultant psychiatrist.
+Dr. Cuda Wijeyeratne is a consultant psychiatrist.

 Education

 Wijeyeratne completed his primary and secondary education at the Royal College, Colombo.
-Wijeyeratne left school in 1941 and pursued further studies in Switzerland before studying Law in London & then he was admitted of the Inner Temple in 1945.
+Wijeyeratne left school in 1941 and pursued further studies in Switzerland before studying Law in London and then he was admitted of the Inner Temple in 1945.